 - 34. The applicant is to submit payment of a Street Tree Maintenance Bond of \$4,550.00.
 The duration of the Bond shall be limited to a period of 12 months after the issue of the Final Occupation Certificate, and a satisfactory inspection from Council.
 At the completion of the Bond period the Bond shall be refunded pending an inspection of the trees by Council.
 If a tree is found to be dead, pruned or dying and will not recover Council will forfeit all or part of the bond to replace or maintain the tree/s, unless the Applicant undertakes this work under instruction from Council. - 35.
 The Applicant is to enter into an agreement with Council, to be prepared by Council's solicitors, at the applicant's expense, providing for the lodgement of a bond in the sum of \$3,150, for a period of 12 months after issue of the Final Occupation Certificate and upon inspection and sign off by Council's Landscape Architect, to ensure establishment and maintenance of the landscaping in accordance with the plan.
-The lodgement of the bond shall not preclude the Council from initiating legal proceedings, should the landscaping not be established and maintained in accordance with this Consent, and is not intended to limit the period of compliance with the landscaping requirements to five (5) years.
+The lodgement of the bond shall not preclude the Council from initiating legal proceedings, should the landscaping not be established and maintenance with the landscaping requirements to five (5) years.